yashgokakkar99/DBMS_PRACTICAL/README.md

 ## DBMS_PRACTICAL
-All the practicals of DBMS.
+All the Assignments of DBMS.